-When I began writing this blog I hadn’t really thought too much about it’s future.
+When I began writing, I hadn’t really thought too much about its future.

 My head was full of the tiny people that I was carrying inside my belly.
 Day-dreams of my future as a mama; after such a long time of longing and patiently waiting.
 The destiny of my blog held no place in my thoughts.

 It was simply a way to record my feelings.
 A cathartic channel, if you will.